filipopo/UrlShortener/README.md

   For this approach you will need Docker: https://www.docker.com

-  Running `docker compose up` will build the Dockerfile in the current directory and start 3 containers, the python app, a mssql database and an nginx static file server
+  Running `docker compose -f compose/compose.yml up` will build the Dockerfile in the current directory and start 3 containers, the python app, a mssql database and an nginx static file server

   Alternatively, you can run just the python app: